MathewHDYT/OneShare/_docs/notes/cybersecurity/shadow_it.md

 - Bucket Policies
 - S3 ACLs

-Therefore many buckets contain publicinformation which furtheromore allow you to list the contents of the bucket with the command.
+Therefore, many buckets contain public information which furthermore allow you to list the contents of the bucket with the command.
 To use this download [curl](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ```
 curl http://irs-form-990.s3.amazonaws.com/
 ```

-Additionaly AWS CLI also provides the ability to list the contents of a bucket, which additionaly parses the XML to make it more readable or tools like Beautify XML can be used to convert the result into something more readable.
+Additionally, AWS CLI also provides the ability to list the contents of a bucket, which additionally parses the XML to make it more readable or tools like Beautify XML can be used to convert the result into something more readable.

 ```
 aws s3 ls s3://irs-form-990/ --no-sign-request